magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Note that `"send"` and `"receive"` modes will still use Dilation as all clients supporting this protocol must.
 If a peer sends no version information at all, it will be using the classic protocol (and is thus using Transit and not Dilation for the peer-to-peer connection).

-The `"features"` key points at a list of message-formats / features understood by the peer.
+The `"features"` key points at a dict mapping features to their configuration.
+Each feature may have an arbitrary mapping of feature-specific options.
 This allows for existing messages to be extended, or for new message types to be added.
 Peers MUST _accept_ messages for any features they declare in `"features"`.
 Peers MUST only send messages / attributes for features in the other side's list.